Wednesday, 24 April 2013

 The Council, in its property ownership role (and for which I have lead responsibility) has a clear view as to how the long term value of the estate can be maximised for the benefit of residents as well as being a source of capital receipts to improve public realm and infrastructure.

 The Vision is probably the closest to being the supposed Masterplan and it was underpinned by business planning and analysis.
-However, it was always recognised that any implementation would have to reflect changing circumstances.
-[My italics.]

 As for the Council's property assets including the Council's ownership interest of key development sites, they will exert an influence on the nature of development in Bath over next twenty years.